Safe

 If Your Dog Ate This

-No emergency at small amounts.
+No emergency at small amounts in food.

 Safe to Feed

-small amounts of cornstarch as ingredient in homemade treats
+small amounts in food as normal ingredient

 What to Avoid